Thérèse of Lisieux: Photographs

-When Celine Martin joined her younger sister Therese and their two older sisters in the Carmel of Lisieux in 1894, she obtained permission to bring her photographic equipment with her and to take pictures.
-Between 1894 and 1897, she took 41 known photographs of Thérèse, both alone and with other carmelites, being the only known photographs of her during the last years of her life.
-All other photographs of Thérèse were taken earlier, four during her childhood and two as a novice.
+When Céline Martin joined her younger sister Therese and their two older sisters in the Carmel of Lisieux in 1894, she obtained permission to bring her photographic equipment with her and to take pictures.
+Between 1894 and 1897, she took 41 known photographs of Therese, both alone and with other Carmelites, being the only known photographs of her during the last years of her life.
+All other photographs of Therese were taken earlier, four during her childhood and two as a novice.
 All these photographs have been kept in the archives of the Carmel of Lisieux.

-Only highly retouched photographs were made public until the death of Celine Martin, as the Carmel of Lisieux wanted Therese's iconography to be more consistent with the traditional representation of saints.
-Celine, who was also the main artist creating images of her sister, believed that her artwork was a more accurate portrayal of her sister than the photographs she had taken and considered that the photos needed to be edited to better reflect Thérèse's face and soul.
-After Céline died in 1959, all the photographs she had taken of Thérèse in the Carmel were released unedited, finally showing Therese's "real face".
+Only highly retouched photographs were made public until the death of Céline Martin, as the Carmel of Lisieux wanted Therese's iconography to be more consistent with the traditional representation of saints.
+Céline, who was also the main artist creating images of her sister, believed that her artwork was a more accurate portrayal of her sister than the photographs she had taken and considered that the photos needed to be edited to better reflect Therese's face and soul.
+After Céline died in 1959, all the photographs she had taken of Therese in the Carmel were released unedited, finally showing Therese's "real face".

 Statues

 After Therese was beatified in 1923, her veneration was authorized, making it possible for the Carmel of Lisieux to sell statues of Therese to churches and individuals.
-The Carmel commissioned a statue to Father Marie-Bernard, born Louis Richomme, inspired from the Thérèse aux roses portrait drawn by Celine Martin, known as Sister Genevieve in the convent.
+The Carmel commissioned a statue to Father Marie-Bernard, born Louis Richomme, inspired from the Thérèse aux roses portrait drawn by Céline Martin.
 It is estimated that over 300,000 copies of this statue have been distributed all over the world.

-Louis Richomme was also commissioned by the Carmel for other a dozen of other sculptures of Therese, among them the original sculpture for the gisant of Therese, a Thérèse and the shower of roses located in the crypt of the Lisieux Basilica, and a Therese with her father in the garden of her family house in Lisieux.
+Louis Richomme was also commissioned by the Carmel for over a dozen of other sculptures of Therese, among them the original sculpture for the gisant of Therese, a Therese and the shower of roses located in the crypt of the Lisieux Basilica, and a Therese with her father in the garden of her family house in Lisieux.